 It is now more critical than ever for us to effectively protect our oceans.
 That is why I’m proud to see the years of compromise come to fruition with the release of our nation’s first regional ocean plan.
 The Northeast Ocean Plan has been submitted to the National Ocean Council.

 It is remarkable to have all of this robust data and information in one place.
 With 150 species of marine life, the data portal is full of science and research that has been thoroughly validated.
 Anyone reading the plan can add comments or observations, and make note of any perceived gaps in the information.
-It allows us, for the first time ever, to break down siloes of information that have existed across the numerous state and federal agencies that manage our oceans.
+It allows us, for the first time ever, to break down silos of information that have existed across the numerous state and federal agencies.